Last updated: May 4, 2026

 New Hampshire requires private investigators to be licensed under RSA 106-F, administered by the NH State Police Permits and Licensing Unit.
-This is a state with real licensing teeth: you need 4 years of qualifying experience (or 2 years plus a criminal justice degree), a $50,000 surety bond, a criminal background check, and a $150 biennial license fee.
-Businesses operating as PI agencies need a separate $350 agency license.
-Applications are submitted in person to the State Police in Concord.
-This guide covers every requirement, fee, and step to get licensed and open your NH PI business.
+The licensing requirements have real teeth: 4 years of qualifying experience (or equivalent), a $50,000 surety bond, a criminal background check, and a $150 biennial license fee.
+Businesses operating as PI agencies require a separate $350 agency license.
+All individual applications must be submitted in person in Concord — no mail submissions accepted.

 Private Investigator Requirements in New Hampshire at a Glance